Operation options

 transaction_id

-— specifies within which transaction to access the input table.rename_columns
+— specifies the transaction within which to access the input table.timestamp

 — enables renaming certain columns before table processing starts as part of the operation.
 Only columns within the schema can be renamed.
 Post-rename, all restrictions on the table schema should be met, and there should be no column name overlaps within chunks when it comes to the non-strict schema.
 When thesorted_by

-column set is specified for the operation's output table or the output table schema has key columns, the following occurs:- Operation jobs check if records are sorted based on the specified set of columns when forming chunks for the table.
+column set is specified for the operation's output table, or when the output table schema has key columns, the following occurs:- When generating chunks for the table, the operation's jobs check if records are sorted by the specified set of columns.

 - The scheduler validates that the key ranges of the chunks generated for this output table do not overlap and proceeds to form a sorted table from this set of chunks.